.

 The explanation of perception outlined above begs the question: "Does that mean the universe that physics presents to us in textbooks is not the "real world?"
 The answer is "No it isn't" This is not just my opinion or the opinion of others who study perception.
 Niels Bohr agreed and said "It is wrong to think that the task of physics is to find our how Nature is.
 Physics concerns what we say about nature."
 The same sentiment has been stated more directly is the PBS Space-Time series as "The mathematics of physics don't govern reality.
 They are not even direct models of reality.
 Rather, the laws of physics are models of our experience of reality" (PBS Space-Time video https://invidious.protokolla.fi/watch?v=v-aP1J-BdvE).
 In Religion and Science, Bertrand Russell similarly noted "Physics may be regarded as predicting what we shall see in certain circumstances and in this sense, it is a branch of psychology since our seeing is a mental event.
 This point of view has come to the fore in modern physics through the desire to make only assertions that are empirically verifiable.
 Combined with the fact that a verification is always an observation by some human being and therefore an occurrence such as psychology considers."
 This led Russell to conclude that physics should be regarded as a subdiscipline of psychology.

 Of course, there is a natural resistance to believing that we see is an illusion and not the real world.
 This is hardly surprising because our visual systems are designed to create this illusion.
 One major design goal is the illusion of stability.
 A comparison of our perceptions with readings from light meters shows that there is only a weak correspondence between the two.
 Fortunately, our visual systems trick us into believing that we act in a stable world with objects that have fixed properties out there in 3-D space.
 Where meter readings signal large, chaotic changes, the perceptual system reveals only constancy.
 For example, a piece of coal in the bright sun and in a dark room looks black, despite huge changes in the light that is reflected to the eye.
 A piece of coal in the bright sun reflects more light to the eye than a piece of white paper in a dim room.
 Yet, the coal always looks black and the paper always looks white, as if blackness and whiteness were fixed properties of the objects.
-Our perceptual system do not merely failure to show reality; they actually disguise it.
+Our perceptual system do not merely fail to show reality; they actually disguise it.

 Another reason for the resistance is that visual experience is normally so fast, seamless, and effortless that we have the illusion of objectively seeing the world directly without intermediate processing.
 Moreover, most perceptions are "cognitively impenetrable" (Pylyshyn, 1999).
 We cannot introspect and change them because they occur automatically and without volition or awareness.
 Why does grass look green?
 It just does, and we have no choice.
 Cognitive impenetrability also gives us the illusion that we see the world directly and that nothing is happening between the ears.
 It explains why most people never think about vision.
 Of course, this is usually a good thing.
 People would be overwhelmed and immobilized if normal perception required a series of conscious decisions (James, 1890).